intsystems/m1p/problem_list.md

 * __Novelty__: At present, the problem of matching biological and medical images has not yet been solved.
 * __Authors__:
   	- Expert: Andrey Grabovoy
-	- Consultant: Daniil Dorin (tg: @danulkin)
+	- Consultant: Daniil Dorin (tg: [@danulkin](https://t.me/danulkin))

 ## Задача 171
 * __Title__: Robust Detection of AI-Generated Images
-* __Problem__: The rapid evolution of generative models, such as Gangs, VAEs, and diffusion-based models, has enabled the creation of highly realistic synthetic images, driving innovation in entertainment, art, and content creation.
+* __Problem__: The rapid evolution of generative models, such as Gans, VAEs, and diffusion-based models, has enabled the creation of highly realistic synthetic images, driving innovation in entertainment, art, and content creation.
 However, this has also introduced significant challenges in digital trust and authenticity, making the detection of machine-generated images crucial for combating misinformation and ensuring visual data integrity.
 This paper addresses the problem of identifying whether an image is machine-generated or real, aiming to develop a lightweight, efficient, and interpretable detection framework.
 The goal is to optimize detection accuracy while minimizing computational complexity, formulated as a binary classification problem.
 Key challenges include the diversity of generative models and the evolving quality of synthetic images, which increasingly mimic real-world characteristics.
 * __Data__:
 	- Real Images:
    		- [COCO](https://cocodataset.org/#home): A large-scale dataset with natural images of various objects and scenes.